SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/05-save-export.md

 2. The cleaned data will be exported to your default `Download` directory.

-Remember from [the lesson on spreadsheets](https://southampton-rsg.github.io/spreadsheets-data-organisation-and-management/) that using widely-supported, non-proprietary file formats like `.csv` or `.tsc` make it easier for yourself and others to use your data in the future.
+Remember from [the lesson on spreadsheets](https://southampton-rsg.github.io/spreadsheets-data-organisation-and-management/) that using widely-supported, non-proprietary file formats like `.csv` or `.tsv` make it easier for yourself and others to use your data in the future.